ringo/stick/examples/ringowiki/README.txt

-This is a minimal demo wiki for Stick
+This is a minimal demo wiki for Stick.
+Run it with:
-Run it with ringo-web:

-  ringo-web [appdir]
+  ringo main.js

 Then point your browser to this URL: